 Below is a sample of the states with the highest unemployment benefits when we had maximum benefits of an extra $600 a week.
 In some cases, one could make more off unemployment benefits than from a full-time job.

-The current enhanced unemployment benefits of $300/week run out Sept 6, 2021.
-If you’re thinking of negotiating a severance, now is the time.
-The value of a severance has gone way up due to higher unemployment benefits.
+The enhanced unemployment benefits of $300/week ran out on Sept 6, 2021.
+During extraordinary times, the value of a severance goes way up due to higher unemployment benefits.

 8) You can slash costs and downsize.